lesser-app/tankman.dev/content/_index.md

 - Assign user permissions and role permissions to various resources
 - Attach custom properties to Orgs, Roles, Users and query them

-## Why not umm... say Google Zanzibar, Auth0 etc?
+## Why should I use Tankman over Auth0, Google Zanzibar etc?

-Tankman is designed for startups that prefer a self-hosted, lightweight solution.
+Tankman is for people who prefer a self-hosted, lightweight solution.
 It provides essential primitives for authorization, which are often sufficient for most use cases.

+It is worth noting that the other alternatives mentioned are undoubtedly more capable and encompass a broader range of features.
+If you find yourself in need of those advanced features, it would be more suitable for you to opt for one of those alternatives.

 ## It's an early Beta